Learning Hypergraphs From Signals With Dual Smoothness Prior

-Although a hypergraph is a generalization of a graph with pairwise relations, existing graph structure learning methods~\cite{pmlr-v51-kalofolias16,7178669,pu2021learning} cannot be directly used to learn hypergraph structures.
+Though a hypergraph is a generalization of a graph with pairwise relations, existing graph structure learning methods~\cite{pmlr-v51-kalofolias16,7178669,pu2021learning} cannot be directly used to learn hypergraph structures.
 Indeed, these methods are based on the node signal smoothness assumption~\cite{8700665,8700659}, which can only explain the formation of pairwise relationships and not that of high-order relationships containing more than two nodes.
-Recently, a few works~\cite{NEURIPS2020_fb4ab556, xu2022GroupNet} have attempted to learn hypergraphs from node signals, but none of them has fully addressed the two most critical challenges in hypergraph learning: 1) how to deal with the huge search space of potential hyperedges, and 2) how to define meaningful criteria to evaluate the relationship between the node signals and the hypergraph topology.
-The first challenge is from the structural characteristics of the hypergraph: there exist $2^{N}$ potential hyperedges for a hypergraph with $N$ nodes, and such a search space may lead to intractable computational and memory complexity even in the case of hypergraphs with tens of nodes.
-The second challenge is vital for the design and interpretability of a hypergraph learning framework.
+Recently, a few works~\cite{NEURIPS2020_fb4ab556, xu2022GroupNet} have attempted to learn hypergraphs from node signals, but none of them has fully addressed the two most critical challenges in hypergraph structure learning: 1) how to deal with the huge search space of potential hyperedges, and 2) how to define meaningful criteria to evaluate the relationship between the node signals and the hypergraph topology.
+The first challenge is from the hypergraph structure property: there are $2^{N}$ potential hyperedges for a hypergraph with $N$ nodes, and such a search space may lead to intractable computational and memory complexity even in the case of hypergraphs with tens of nodes.
+The second challenge is vital for the design and interpretability of a hypergraph structure learning framework.

 In this paper, to address the first challenge, we avoid enumerating all the potential hyperedges by assuming that the ideal hypergraph structure can be derived from a learned graph structure of pairwise relations.
 Then, for the second challenge, we propose a framework to learn the hypergraph from the node signals under a novel dual smoothness prior that discloses the relationship between the node signals and the hypergraph structure, i.e., each hyperedge corresponds to a subgraph with both node signal smoothness and edge signal smoothness in the learned graph structure.
 The dual smoothness prior enables the framework to learn hypergraphs where hyperedges are formed by nodes with similar node signals and similar pairwise relations.
 Finally, we conduct experiments on both synthetic and real world datasets.
-Results demonstrate that our proposed hypergraph learning framework outperforms all of the baselines, which confirms the efficacy of the proposed framework.
+Results show that our proposed hypergraph structure learning framework outperforms all of the baselines, which confirms the efficacy of the proposed framework.